hpides/rmg-sort/README.md

 ./run_all.sh
 ```

-**Option B)** Just call a script that will automatically install the required pip-dependencies, clone this repository for you, and call the `run_all.sh` script.
+**Option B)** Just call a script that will automatically install the required pip-dependencies, clone this repository, and call the `run_all.sh` script for you.
 For this, you only need this one single script file on your filesystem:
 ```
 ./install_and_run_all.slurm
 ```